Simulation Suite

 exchange_fact() mock overlay Phase 1

-Violation matrix output Phase 1 7 scenarios
+Violation matrix output Phase 1 All scenarios

 Both depths (trait-level + HTTP) for all scenarios Phase 1 Phase 0.5